protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

----
++++
-title: "C++ Generated Code Guide"
+title = "C++ Generated Code Guide" weight = 510
-weight: 510
-toc_hide: false
-linkTitle: "Generated Code Guide"
-no_list: "true"
-type: docs
-description: "This topic describes exactly what C++ code the protocol buffer compiler generates for any given protocol definition. "
+linkTitle = "Generated Code Guide" description = "This topic describes exactly what C++ code the protocol buffer compiler generates for any given protocol definition. " type = "docs"
----

-This page describes exactly what C++ code the protocol buffer compiler generates for any given protocol definition.
++++

 Any differences between proto2 and proto3 generated code are highlighted - note that these differences are in the generated code as described in this document, not the base message classes/interfaces, which are the same in both versions.
-You should read the [proto2 language guide](/programming-guides/proto) and/or [proto3 language guide](/programming-guides/proto3) before reading this document.
+You should read the
+[proto2 language guide](/programming-guides/proto) and/or
+[proto3 language guide](/programming-guides/proto3)
+before reading this document.